-This is one of the more touching and insightful reviews of my Computing Across America book, and the author looks past the obvious technomadic content and focuses on the more challenging human issues… matters of the heart, cast into bas relief by a life on the road.
-As I work on the new book (here in 2014) — incorporating this whole tale as well as the various sequels, private maunderings, tech interludes, and wild imaginings — this book review will remind me to avoid the temptation to push personal matters into the background, artifically becoming one of those larger-than-life noble adventurers that seem to populate so many travelogues.
+This is one of the most touching and insightful reviews of my Computing Across America book, and the author looks past the obvious technomadic content and focuses on the more challenging human issues… matters of the heart, cast into bas relief by a life on the road.
+As I work on the new book — incorporating this whole tale as well as the various sequels, private maunderings, tech interludes, and wild imaginings — this review will remind me to avoid the temptation to push personal matters into the background, artificially becoming one of those larger-than-life noble adventurers that seem to populate so many travelogues.
 These are the things that matter more than the toolset, though of course the tools make the expeditions possible.
 It’s a fine line, and I am grateful to Marguerite for highlighting this.

 “That Guy with the Bike”

 by Marguerite Zientara